KellenPretorius/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group - changes the group owner of hello to school 100-change_owner_and_group - Changes owner and group of file to Vincent.Staff 101-symbolic_link_permissions - Changes Owner and group of symbolic link _hello to vincent.staff
+13-change_group - changes the group owner of hello to school 100-change_owner_and_group - Changes owner and group of file to Vincent.Staff 101-symbolic_link_permissions - Changes Owner and group of symbolic link _hello to vincent.staff 102-if_only - Changes owner of file hello from betty to guillaume